-Not only are there hundreds of islands to explore, but the islands cover a vast distance from the north eastern coast of Greece and the Ionian Islands, round the southern coast of Greece to Crete and the Cretan Islands; up the western coast of Greece through the Cyclades, up to the Sporades.
+Not only are there hundreds of islands to explore, but the islands cover a vast distance from the northeastern coast of Greece and the Ionian Islands, around the southern coast of Greece to Crete and the Cretan Islands, up the western coast of Greece through the Cyclades, up to the Sporades.

-There is no definitive number of islands because how many there are depends on who you ask!
-It’s usually quoted as somewhere between 1,200 and 1,600 so if we take the mid-ground we’re talking about 1,400 islands.
+No definitive number of islands exists because how many there are depends on who you ask!
+It’s usually quoted as somewhere between 1,200 and 1,600, so if we take the mid-ground, we’re talking about 1,400 islands.

-Some of these are very tiny and in fact the majority of Greek Islands are not inhabited either because they’re too small or because they’re not appropriate for living.
+Some of these are tiny, and most Greek Islands are not inhabited either because they’re too small or inappropriate for living.

-Actually, the number of inhabited islands varies too – different sources quote different numbers, ranging anywhere from just 166 up to 227, and obviously if you are travelling around independently by yacht you’ll need to know which ones are inhabited so you can stop for supplies.
+The number of inhabited islands varies too – different sources quote different numbers, ranging anywhere from just 166 up to 227.

-Chartering a luxury yacht with a full crew onboard will take away the need for worrying about where you’re next going to stop, though you should still make the decisions as to which islands you’d most like to see.
+Chartering a luxury yacht with an entire crew onboard will remove the need for worrying about where you’ll next stop, though you should still decide which islands you’d most like to see.

 Which Greek Islands to See?

-More on Crete, Corfu, and Rhodes to come, and here’s a short summary of some of the other popular islands:
+More on Crete, Corfu, and Rhodes to come, and here is a summary of some of the other famous islands.

-– located in the north eastern Aegean, closer to Turkey’s coast than Greece’s Lebos is known for its Petrified Forest and as the centre for production of the country’s most famous drink, Ouzo.
+– located in the northeastern Aegean, closer to Turkey’s coast than Greece’s Lebos is known for its Petrified Forest and as the centre for producing the country’s most famous drink, Ouzo.